-Q: Why did you decided to get into the coworking industry?
-Why was your space necessary in this small front range town?
+Q: Why did you decide to get into the coworking industry?
+Why was your space necessary in this small front-range town?

 A: As a remote worker back in 2016, I had a yearning to interact and connect with like-minded peers.
-Getting out of my home office from time-to-time was necessary, but the local cafes were just not that conducive to high levels of productivity.
-Good coffee, of course they have.
-Wifi, privacy and security were another matter.
+Getting out of my home office from time to time was necessary, but the local cafes were just not that conducive to high levels of productivity.
+Good coffee, of course, they have.
+Wifi, privacy, and security were other matters.
 I went looking for a coworking space in Cochrane, as I had experienced the benefits of coworking on a few occasions previously.
-To my dismay we didn’t have one!
+To my dismay, we didn’t have one!

 Cochrane is very community-focused, and I felt that I had finally found my niche, found a way I could support our business community.